IBM/infra-to-app-with-landing-zone/docs/part2/00-objectives.md

-# Part 2: Automating deployment, and sharing through a private IBM Cloud Catalog
+# Lab 2: Automating deployment and sharing through a private catalog

-Part 1 of the lab shows how you can leverage existing landing-zone automation to deploy most of the topology, and then customize and deploy on top of that infrastructure.
+In lab 1, you deployed most of the landing zone topology, and then customized the infrastructure.

-The purpose of part 2 is to show of the manual steps in part 1 can be fully automated.
-Part 2 will also show how the fully automated custom solution can be shared with other users in your enterprise through the [IBM Cloud Catalog](https://cloud.ibm.com/catalog).
+Now in lab 2, you use automation to accomplish what you did manually in lab 1.
+Lab 2 also demonstrates how you can share the fully automated custom solution with other users in your enterprise through the [IBM Cloud catalog](https://cloud.ibm.com/catalog).